madetech/handbook/guides/process/support/epics.md

 * In sending a wider digest email to the customer team to share our progress and the value we've recently delivered for them.

-For this reason, it's really important that the ticket is kept up to date in the relevant column in the Trello board, and that the description reflects the current state of play.
+For this reason, it's really important that the ticket is in the relevant column in the Trello board, and that the description reflects the current state of play.
 The description is included in the digest email.

 Example descriptions: